 national and international awards for our researchers

-researchers in CRISP partner institutes are working on Cybersecurity topics
+researchers in CRISP partner institutes are working on cybersecurity topics

 supporting institutions at one location

-Founding of the German Data Center, Deutsche Rechenzentrum (DRZ) in Darmstadt.
-In the seventies the Institute for Teleprocessing later emerged into the Fraunhofer Institut für Sichere Informations Technologie, SIT.
+The German Data Center, Deutsches Rechenzentrum (DRZ), is founded in Darmstadt.
+In the seventies this emerged into the Institute for Teleprocessing, and later on into the Fraunhofer Institute for Secure Information Technology, SIT.

 Prof. Dr.-Ing.
-Jose Luis Encarnacao.
-The institute was one of the first research institutes with its own website and which had done research on internet technologies.
+Jose Luis Encarnacao establishes the Fraunhofer Institute for Computer Graphics Research IGD.
+The institute was one of the first research institutes with its own website, doing research on internet technologies.

 Darmstadt’s universities and research institutions, Technische Universität Darmstadt, Fraunhofer IGD, GMD-SIT (now Fraunhofer SIT), GMD-IPSI, University of Applied Sciences and several industrial representatives founded the Competence Center for Applied Security (CAST).